percona/pmm-doc/docs/quickstart.md

 **Disk**

-Approximately 1 GB of storage per monitored database node with data retention set to one week.
+Approximately 1 GB of storage per monitored database node, with data retention set to one week.

 **Memory**